jameslegg/chef-locker/README.md

 Usage
 ------

 Use the clocker resource to clockon and clockoff a lock.

+If it is not possible to gain the lock the chef run continues and Clocker#held? returns false.
+At this time it is expected that retries are done by re-running chef.

 ### Include the recipe
 ```